NYC subway will halt overnight service due to virus

 “I believe Comfort not only brought comfort but also saved lives,” Cuomo said.

-The Comfort and its 620 doctors, nurses and other crew members will return to the homeport in Norfolk, Virginia, where the ship will be restocked and be readied for another possible assignment.
-It’s due to depart New York around noon Thursday.

-Trump said he asked Cuomo if “we could bring the Comfort back to its base in Virginia so that we could have it in other locations.”

-The president sent the Comfort to his home state last month as projections showed it would need to double hospital capacity to 110,000 beds by the end of April.
+The Navy sent the Comfort to New York last month as projections showed the state needing to double hospital capacity to 110,000 beds by the end of April.

 Disease-related hospitalizations peaked far below that — at 18,825 on April 12 — and have ticked down considerably since then.
-The number of new hospital admissions is holding at around 950 people a day.
+The number of new hospital admissions fell Wednesday to 933, the lowest since March 24.

-More than 18,000 people in the state have died from coronavirus, most of them in New York City.
-That total doesn’t include more than 5,300 deaths in the city that were attributed to the virus on death certificates but weren’t confirmed by a lab test.
+More than 18,300 people in the state have died from coronavirus, though the total doesn’t include more than 5,300 deaths in the city that were attributed to the virus on death certificates but weren’t confirmed by a lab test.

-The Defense Department said it did not have information on how much the Comfort’s mission to New York cost.

-The Comfort has a capacity of up to 1,000 hospital beds, but according to New York City’s Office of Emergency Management, it had 427 set up for the coronavirus crisis — and all of those weren’t needed.

-“I understand the intention maybe of being helpful, but if you open up these facilities and you create all these beds, and then you decide that you don’t want to take sick patients, it’s a pretty useless proposition,” Michael Dowling, president and CEO of hospital operator Northwell Health, said in an interview early April.

-“This is the Department of Defense.
-We are in a war today with a virus.
-I assume that they’re used to dealing in wartime battlefields.
-This is a wartime battlefield right now,” Dowling added.
+On Wednesday, 306 people died from the disease, the lowest daily total since March 29, when there were 253 fatalities.
+The state peaked with 799 deaths in one day on April 9.

+The Comfort arrived in New York on March 30, originally intended to care for non-coronavirus patients while the city’s hospitals tackled the virus.
+That changed days later when hospitals officials said virtually all of their patients had the disease.

-CITY TO DISTRIBUTE FREE MASKS
+CITY TO GIVE OUT FREE MASKS

-More than 1,000 New York City employees will be assigned to patrol parks and other public spaces to ensure people are adhering to social distancing guidelines as the city prepares to battle the coronavirus pandemic into the summer months, Mayor Bill de Blasio said Thursday.
+New York City is assigning more than 1,000 employees to enforce social distancing guidelines and distribute 275,000 face coverings at parks and other public spaces as the coronavirus pandemic stretches toward summer, Mayor Bill de Blasio said.

-The city workers will also pass out 275,000 face coverings, de Blasio said.

-De Blasio said the city is ramping up testing for the coronavirus as well as production of surgical gowns for health care workers treating patients infected with the virus.
-He said 11 coronavirus testing sites set up around the city will perform 14,000 tests this week, and the capacity will expand to 43,000 tests at 30 sites by the week of May 18.
+The city is also ramping up coronavirus testing and the production of surgical gowns for health care workers treating virus patients.
+He said 11 coronavirus testing sites will perform 14,000 tests this week, increasing to 43,000 tests at 30 sites by the week of May 18.

-Local businesses in the city are now making 125,000 surgical gowns a week, de Blasio said, up from zero before the pandemic.
-City officials arranged for millions more gowns to be produced at a factory in Vietnam and air-freighted to New York.
+City businesses are now making 125,000 surgical gowns a week, de Blasio said, up from zero before the pandemic.
+Officials arranged for millions more gowns to be made at a Vietnamese factory and flown to New York.

 “We are now confident we will have enough surgical gowns to get us through the middle of May,” de Blasio said.

-Asked about the federal government’s guidance for battling the virus, de Blasio called President Donald Trump’s White House briefings “sad” and “incoherent.”

-“Here’s what we know in New York City: We have not beaten this disease yet, and we’re going to take a tough line,” he said.
+Associated Press writers Karen Matthews and David Porter in New York and Marina Villeneuve in Albany contributed to this report.